marcelvdla/CSSim/README.md

 julia> Pkg.instantiate()
 ```

-You may notice that most scripts start with the commands:
+You may notice that Julia scripts start with the commands:

 ```julia
 using DrWatson